abhy12/JS-Components/src/components/accordion/README.md

 # Accordion

+## This is a very light weight and and simple Accordion

 ## Usage
- If you have HTML control you can just add this to your accordion container `<.. data-jsc-accCon="true"><../>`
+If you have control over HTML you can just add `<.. data-jsc-accCon=""><../>` this to your accordion container (if you add value of false the accordion will not work)

-and an ID for trigger the accordion
+and add an ID for trigger the accordion
  `<.. id="eg-1" data-jsc-accCon="true"><../>`

 for accordion to trigger just add this to your button (you can use any element you want but button is recommended) `<button data-jsc-target="eg-2">...</button>"`